ttadano/alamode/docs/source/almdir/inputalm.rst

   Si-Si 10.0
  /

-This means that the cutoff radii of 10 :math:`a_{0}` will be used for harmonic Si-Si terms.
+This means that the cutoff radius of 10 :math:`a_{0}` is used for harmonic Si-Si terms.
 Please note that the first column should be two character strings, which are contained in the ``KD``-tag, connected by a hyphen (’-’).